Is your noisy air conditioner about to break down?

 Should you repair or replace your noisy air conditioner?

 In the worst case, you might face with a costly repair estimate to fix your noise problem.
 Now you have another problem: how to decide if your air conditioner is worth fixing or if you’re better off replacing it?

 There are many factors to consider before making a repair or replace decision, including the age and condition of the system, its repair history, and the extent of the current damage.
-Also, if it uses R22 refrigerant (Freon), which is being phased out soon, that should also impact your decision.
+Also, if it uses R22 refrigerant (Freon), which has been phased out, that should also impact your decision.